HamzaHassanain/hamza-socket-lib/README.md

 conn->send(response_data);
 ```

-## Building The Project

 ### Prerequisites

 - CMake 3.10 or higher
 - C++17 compatible compiler (GCC 7+, Clang 5+, MSVC 2017+)

-### How to build

-This guide will walk you through cloning, building, and running the project on both Linux and Windows systems.

-Before you start, ensure you have the following installed:

 #### For Linux (Ubuntu/Debian):